The individuals listed below are Christians (past and present) who are

 he is a former instructor of foreign languages turned Bible prophecy researcher

 and author.
-He has written a number of books and articles on the
+He has written a number of books and articles on the rapture

-end-times, and is a respected teacher and speaker.
+and end-times, and is a respected teacher and speaker.

 J. Dwight Pentecost